Welcome to the Ansell Centre Charity Website

 Use the menu above to browse around the website.
 Also, keep checking back here – the site is being updated regularly – look out for improvements!

 If you’ve got any ideas or suggestions for something you’d like to see on the site, send an email with your suggestion to email@example.com.

 PLEASE NOTE: WE ARE SUBJECT TO GOVERNMENT GUIDELINES regarding when the Ansell Centre can operate.
-At present it is closed.
-Please check the website for news of any changes.
+With the gradual easing of restrictions, the Lunch Clubs and Digital Cinema plan to open soon for limited numbers.
+Please check the website for details and any changes.

 For any of you interested in an overview of the ACC here are the minutes for the AGM, followed by the chairman’s report:

 MINUTES OF AGM HELD ON 25th NOVEMBER 2020 AT 7.30pm via ZOOM

 Tom Tebbutt (chair), Vic Ackerman, Jill Cox, Jan Dicks, Eve McCoid, Ruth Rowland, Trevor Rowland, Eunice Scott, Janice White and four volunteers (Jessica Bailey, Gill Dudley, Karen Harman and Frances Tebbutt)

 Apologies had been received from John Cunningham, treasurer, (as he does not have access to a computer) and Joyce Willis